Old-style martial arts (Miyagi and Fukushima edition)

 The movements are more reminiscent of Chinese martial arts than judo, and consist of strikes with fists and elbows, sharp footwork like front kicks, and powerful body slams.

-In the Yagyu Shingan-ryu school of Sendai, the "Twenty-eight Articles of Suburi" form the basis of all techniques, from unarmed to weapon-based, and it is said that all techniques are developed by applying these movements.
+In the Yagyu Shingan-ryu school of swordsmanship in Sendai,"28Basic Sword Swings" form the basis of all techniques, from unarmed combat to weapon techniques, and it is said that all techniques are developed through the application of these basic movements.

 Techniques for fighting with armored warriors